Title

 In response to martial law, General Order No. 61 was issued to relax control measures while maintaining a balance between national security and economic development, lifting the curfew throughout the country except in areas deemed necessary for military necessity, national security, and peace and order considerations.

-The curfew was originally established under General Order No. 4, as amended.
+The curfew was established by and enforced under General Order No. 4, as amended, following Proclamation No. 1081 (September 21, 1972) which declared martial law throughout the land.

-The social and economic stability achieved by the application of control measures has justified the relaxation of the curfew to meet new requirements under the government's reform and development program.
+Because the social and economic stability achieved from the control measures under martial law meant the objectives had been sufficiently served, so the curfew needed to be relaxed to meet new requirements under the government’s reform and development program.

 Analyze Cases Smarter, Faster